Reading MTF: How Low and High Spatial Frequencies Shape a Lens's Black & White Signature

 How a lens's MTF at low and high spatial frequencies governs apparent sharpness and the microcontrast that defines a monochrome rendering.

 A lens that resolves fine detail does not necessarily produce a print that looks crisp, and a lens that looks crisp does not necessarily resolve the most detail.
 The two qualities are measured separately, and the gap between them is where much of a monochrome rendering is decided.
 The Modulation Transfer Function (MTF) is the single most useful tool for separating them, because it does not collapse a lens into one number.
-Instead it describes how faithfully the lens transfers contrast across a range of detail sizes — and in a black-and-white image, where tone carries everything, that distribution matters more than a peak resolution figure.
+It describes how faithfully the lens transfers contrast across a range of detail sizes — but the lens is only one factor in a chain, and reading the chart well means knowing what each frequency band does and what the film and the eye do to it afterwards.

 Related posts